 TPG PSLink® is a worldwide leading middleware product for data exchange between PPM, ERP and other systems.
 It enables the bi-directional data exchange between Microsoft Project Server, SharePoint and many SAP modules.
 The product was first released more than 20 years ago.
 Since then, it has evolved and improved to meet industry best practices.

-The integration of SAP with Microsoft Project, SharePoint and other systems is an essential factor contributing to the efficient use and acceptance of a project management solution.
-It ensures that staff – including project managers, team leaders and accountants – can work with the tool best suited to their job role and can always access relevant data from other systems.
-TPG PSLink provides multi-directional data exchange while ensuring the consistency of the data synchronized between the systems.
+The integration of ERP systems such as SAP with Microsoft Project, Planisware, TPG ProjectPowerPack, SharePoint, and other systems is essential for the efficient use and acceptance of a project management solution.
+It ensures that the affected staff, such as project managers and accountants, can use the tool best suited to their job role.

-The Benefits of SAP Integration with Microsoft Project
+The Benefits of SAP Integration with Microsoft PPM, Planisware, Jira etc.

 - Resource Rates